kehrlab/molemap/README.md

     ./bcmap [command] --help

 ## index
 Builds an open addressing k-mer index of the reference genome.
 The index is required to run "map".
+The bucket number should be set to a value close to the size of the reference using the -b flag.
+The default bucket number is optimized for hg38.

     ./bcmap index reference.fa RefIndexName